 A rational expression is a fraction whose numerator and denominator are polynomials, such as x+1x3\frac{x+1}{x-3}.
-The denominator cannot be zero, so every rational expression comes with values that are not allowed.
+In general it has the form

 P(x)Q(x)\frac{P(x)}{Q(x)}

 where P(x)P(x) and Q(x)Q(x) are polynomials and Q(x)0Q(x) \ne 0.
+Because the denominator cannot be zero, every rational expression comes with values that are not allowed.

 x+2x5,x21x2+x,3x2+4\frac{x+2}{x-5}, \quad \frac{x^2-1}{x^2+x}, \quad \frac{3}{x^2+4}

-By contrast, 1x\frac{1}{\sqrt{x}} is not usually treated as a rational expression in basic algebra, because x\sqrt{x} is not a polynomial.
+all qualify, because each is a polynomial over a polynomial.
+By contrast, 1x\frac{1}{\sqrt{x}} is not usually treated as a rational expression in basic algebra, since x\sqrt{x} is not a polynomial, so the cancel-factors routine does not apply the same way.

 x+1x+3\frac{x+1}{x+3}

 does not simplify by "canceling the xx."
 The numerator and denominator are sums, not matching factors.
+That is why factoring comes first: factoring shows whether a common factor actually exists.

 Simplify